auth0/docs/articles/learn-identity/index.md

 ---
-description: Learn about digital identity including OAuth2, Open ID Connect, calling APIs, and more!
+description: Learn about digital identity including OAuth2, OpenID Connect, calling APIs, and more!
 classes: video-page
 ---
 # Learn Identity

 Welcome to Auth0's Learn Identity!
-This video series will help you make sense of OAuth, Open ID Connect, and many pieces that come together to make authentication and delegated authorization happen.
+This video series will help you make sense of OAuth, OpenID Connect, and many pieces that come together to make authentication and delegated authorization happen.
 This series of videos is the lecture portion of our new hire orientation for engineers.

 ---